7. Publishing & deployment

 Screenshot of Publish Schema to Staging job in GitHub completed

-What happens after a is published to the ?
-A launch starts!
-We can see the steps in the launch process in the Launches page of Apollo Studio, making sure we have the staging variant of our graph selected.
+What happens after a schema is published to the registry?
+A starts!
+We can see the steps in the launch process in the Launches page of Studio, making sure we have the staging of our selected.

 https://studio.apollographql.com

-Now, Lisa's changes to the listings subgraph are available in Airlock's staging environment.
-Teammates and other stakeholders can use the Apollo to test out the new and make sure everything works as expected.
+Now, Lisa's changes to the listings are available in Airlock's staging environment.
+Teammates and other stakeholders can use the Apollo Explorer to test out the new and make sure everything works as expected.

 Deploying to production